 Mahmoud Abdul-Rauf’s Unappreciated First Half Of The 1995/96 Season

 I still consider Mahmoud Abdul-Rauf (formerly Chris Jackson) to be the greatest college scorer and best freshman ever.
 He scored 48 and 53 in his first month of his college career, 55 a month later and ended his season with the NCAA freshman scoring record.
-During his sophomore season he scored 40+ 11 times and 50+ 4 times.
+During his sophomore season, he scored 40+ 11 times and 50+ four times.

-Unfortunately, things didn’t start off or end that well for Mahmoud, a 3rd pick in the 90 draft, in the NBA.
-He did win the Most Improved Player award in 1993 but it was his controversial 1995-96 season when he averaged a career high 19.2 a game and played like Chris Jackson or (this is going to piss a lot of people off) Steph Curry before Steph Curry, that I rave about the most when his name is mentioned.
+After being drafted by the Denver Nuggets with the third pick in the 1990 NBA draft, he had a slow start with a couple of disappointing seasons.
+Then he had a breakout season in 1993 and won the Most Improved Player award.
+But it was his controversial 1995-96 season, when he averaged a career-high 19.2 points a game and played like Chris Jackson or (this is going to piss a lot of people off) Steph Curry before Steph Curry, that I rave about the most when his name is mentioned.

 The season started off with a 32 & 13 game against the Lakers.
 He followed that up with 30 and 9 against the Spurs.
-Then in mid November he exploded for 30 points, a career-high 20 assists and 8 rebounds in a triple OT win over the Suns.
-It did take him 56 minutes to get those numbers and he did miss 15 of 27 attempts but it was still a great and very exciting performance.
+Then in mid-November, he exploded for 30 points, a career-high 20 assists and 8 rebounds in a triple OT win over the Suns.
+It did take him 56 minutes to get those numbers and he did miss 15-of-27 attempts but it was still an exceptional and very entertaining performance.

-A week after this game, he put up 39 & 10 vs the Mavs and then a week after that he blew up for 51 with 9 3-pointers in a win against John Stockton and the Jazz!
+A week after this game, he put up 39 & 10 vs the Mavs and then a week after that, he blew up for 51 with nine 3-pointers in a win against John Stockton and the Jazz!

-Unfortunately the only thing most people remember about this season is how it ended and pretty much ended his NBA career.
-If you want to know more about why and the National anthem controversy then you can google it.
-I just want to focus on what he did before the incident and why I constantly bring his name up when I watch Steph Curry play.
+Unfortunately, the only thing most people remember about this season is how it ended and pretty much ended his NBA career.
+If you want to know more about why it ended and the National anthem controversy then you can Google it.
+I just want to focus on what he did before the incident, and why I constantly bring his name up when I watch Steph Curry play.